muellerlab/agri-fly/AIFS_ROS/README.md

 * Click on the new project which showed up in the Unity Hub menu to open it in Unity.

 * In the bottom pane, click on Projects->Assets->Scenes.
 Then, double-click on SimModeSelector.
+Choose the Drone-Demo.

-* Hit the play button to start, then select the agri mode
+* Hit the play button to start.

 # 2- Run the ROS simulator
 * Start ROS by running `roscore`